Google Search Console is one of the most accessible tools for monitoring and optimising your website’s performance.

 11. Crawl Stats

 You can view the frequency of Google crawls on your website in the “Crawl Stats” option in the “Settings” tab.
-This can help you understand how much data is downloaded from your website and the download speed of the site.
+This can help you understand how much data is downloaded from your website and its download speed.

 Note that the exact frequency of crawling is less important than a sudden increase or dip in crawl rates.
 Should the crawl rate of your website spike too quickly, you can try the following: